williumchen/piconot/evaluation.md

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

+Probably 1.
+We didn't really have to change a lot of our syntax as using the regex parser pretty much got rid of all the parantheses we had earlier.

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**

+Probably 4.
+It was signficantly easier because we could use data structures that we created earlier for the internal DSL.
+This helped with the bundling structure we used for our DSL (a program consists of a series of states, which each consist of a series of rules, which consist of a series of surroundings, move directions, and end states).